PixelSaver/PlacePixels/README.md

 ### Play

-If you'd like to build it yourself, I used Godot 4.5.
-I do have a pre-built web version available [here on my itch](https://pixelsaver.itch.io/just-u-and-i), but if you still insist on building this unoptimized mess, go ahead.
+If you still insist on building this unoptimized mess, go ahead.

 1. Install Godot 4.5
 2. Download and unzip the code